Desktop Agent Troubleshooting & FAQ

 - How to Find Logs

-- Agent Blocked by Antivirus or Firewall
+- Agent Blocked by Antivirus, Firewall or Endpoint Protection

 - Agent Does Not Auto Update